Russian cinema defies official ban to screen Stalin satire movie

-MOSCOW (Reuters) - A Russian art house cinema screened satirical film ‘The Death of Stalin’ to a packed house on Thursday, despite the Russian culture ministry cancelling the movie’s release on the grounds that it mocks the country’s Soviet past.
+MOSCOW (Reuters) - A Russian art house cinema defied a government ban on Thursday to screen satirical film ‘The Death of Stalin’ to a packed audience that included at least two people who said they witnessed the Soviet dictator’s funeral six decades ago.

+The Russian government said the movie mocks the country’s past, but Dina Voronova and Ella Katz — schoolgirls when Josef Stalin died in 1953 — said they applauded when the credits rolled at the end of the screening in Moscow.

+“I liked the film.
+I never expected to see our former government leaders depicted like that,” said Voronova, 80, a former pre-school head teacher who remembers seeing Stalin’s body in an open casket at the funeral.

+“[The film] is not offensive.
+How could it be?
+How? ...
+The reality was much more terrifying than in this film,” she said.

+Earlier this week, the culture ministry withdrew a license for the movie’s general release.

-Asked about the screening at Moscow’s Pioneer cinema, the culture ministry, which earlier this week withdrew a license for the movie’s general release, said in a statement that anyone defying its ban would be held legally accountable for their actions.
-Staff at the cinema declined to comment.
+Asked about the screening at Moscow’s Pioneer cinema, the ministry said in a statement that anyone defying its ban would be held legally accountable for their actions.
+Staff at the cinema declined to comment on the legality of the screening.

-At an afternoon screening, the roughly 80 seats in the cinema’s auditorium were taken, and some audience members had to sit on the floor, according to a Reuters reporter who was at the movie theater.

-The film, the work of Scottish director Armando Iannucci, portrays back-stabbing and in-fighting among Soviet dictator Josef Stalin’s closest allies as they vie for power immediately after his 1953 death.
+“Many people of the older generation, and not only, will regard it as an insulting mockery of all the Soviet past, of the country that defeated fascism and of ordinary people, and what’s even worse, even of the victims of Stalinism,” Culture Minister Vladimir Medinsky said in a statement.

 One of the audience members, 40-year-old businessman Denis Aksyonov, said he liked U.S. television satire Veep, which Iannucci created, and expected ‘The Death of Stalin’ to be similarly entertaining.